planetarypy/TC/AffiliatedPackages.md

 * Be compatible with Python 3.6 and above.

 * Be open to contributions from others.
-While this most straightforwardly means it follows a Github-based open development model (like the PlanetaryPy core package), alternative approaches are perfectly valid as long as they are consistent with basic principles of open source.
-(E.g., an OSI-approved license)
+This generally means the package follows a Github-based open development model (like the PlanetaryPy core package), but alternative approaches are perfectly valid as long as they are consistent with basic principles of open source (e.g., an OSI-approved license, etc.).

 In addition, you should make an effort to connect with the PlanetaryPy developer community, including developers from the core planetarypy